kardajh/GettingCleaningDataProj/README.md

 ### CodeBook.md

 This file explains the source of the data, the original pre-processing performed, and the cleaning steps I took and why.
+The assignment clearly stated the "codebook should describe the data and any transformations or work that you performed."
+Perhaps its better in this file?
+Not sure.
-It includes the definitions of all variables.
+It includes the definitions of all variables in the tidy data set.